projo27/next-randomizer/README.md

 - PWA support, for user to install on their desktop / device ✅
 - Make randomize duration into global state ✅
 - Play music when click randomize (play randomization animation) ✅
-- User can rearrange the menu to satisfy their needs
+- User can rearrange the menu / tools to satisfy their needs ✅
 - Add survey whats new feature to catch user needs
 - Add API to support another developer to generate randomize (PRO)
 - Add Running news after title and subtitle, to aware user for new feature or news
 - User can save and share the result (PRO)
 - Mobile support